croservices/cro/docs/intro/spa-with-cro.md

 Our reducer should be pure.
 The answer is the `redux-thunk` module that we installed earlier, but didn't yet use.
 This allows us to write action creators that return a function.
 This function will be passed the dispatcher, and it can call it to dispatch actions.
-Typicall, we will dispatch one action when an asynchronous operation starts, which we can use to indicate that on the UI, and a further one once it has completed, so we can again indicate that the operation completed in the UI.
+Typically, we will dispatch one action when an asynchronous operation starts, which we can use to indicate that on the UI, and a further one once it has completed, so we can again indicate that the operation completed in the UI.